rab1308/11SE_OOP_RPG/ROADMAP.md

 ```

 **Advantages of Using constants.py**
-- **Centralized Configuration**: Single source of truth for all constant values
+- **Centralised Configuration**: Single source of truth for all constant values
 - **Self-documenting**: Clearly shows what values are used throughout the application
 - **Easier Maintenance**: Update values in one place rather than searching through code
 - **Type Safety**: Constants are named meaningfully, avoiding magic numbers